anagaomy/ics32_assignment3/README.txt

 The File System Inspector should have a fully functional command line program that allows user to find, create, read, and delete files on your computer.

+Also, this program will allow the user to publish individual posts to a remote server where others can read what they have to say.
+The journal entries will be stored locally (on the computer) with an option to be shared on the Internet, any server that supports the ICS32 DSP.

 To use this tool, simply enter a command and specify the directory or file you wish to inspect.

 The program should enter into administrator mode when receiving the user input 'admin'.